Buy Assassin's Creed Rogue Remastered on PS4 from Amazon AU

 If you look at the telemetry data, a lot of gamers don’t finish campaigns.
 I’m one of those gamers.
 In fact, I’m one of those gamers who will deliberately spend more time with side quests in a sprawling open-world RPG than I will with the main campaign.
 It’s a rare thing in an RPG that I find the main story as interesting as the side quests, and there’s nothing quite like an engrossing RPG world.

 This is why I’ve sunk hundreds of hours into games like The Witcher 3, Skyrim and Fallout 4, but have never finished their respective main campaigns.
 It’s hard to justify hitting a defined endpoint (despite the endgame) when the worlds are so alluring.
 For more pointed credentials, I’ve been a games journalist for close to a decade, writing across every major gaming platform since the Xbox 360 and PlayStation 3 days.
 While writing the Skyrim review for Game Informer, I was tasked with a tight "play as much as possible, then write like the wind" deadline (magazines are painful like that), and even though I felt I should finish the campaign, I couldn’t help but lose scores of hours in the open-world.
 That’s how lost I get in a great RPG world.
+Explore the darkest chapter of the Assassin's Creed franchise today.

 Allow me to start with a little bit of controversy.
 Shadow of War has been slammed by certain fans for its use of (admittedly poor-form) monetised loot crates.
 That bit of the game absolutely deserves to be slammed, but it reeks of a publisher decision more so than a developer choice.
 Take that out of the game – and you can, if you reject the online terms and conditions at the start – and you’re left with a game that’s all kinds of addictive.